tckd/Snake/Readme.md

   * Wiced sensor controllable
   * Command search functionality (Inspiration: atom.io)
   * Mobile support

 ## Architecture

 ### V1 (current) - Logic is running in clients

-  It leads to major inconsistency issues due to latency in multiplayer mood.
+  Design/Architectural flaws!
+Major inconsistency issues, as a result of latency

 ### V2 (To be) - Logic is executed in Server